The Need for Antimicrobial Solutions

 When mold and mildew come in contact with product surfaces, Microban® zinc antifungal technology penetrates the cell wall of the microbe and disrupts key cell functions so that the microbe cannot function, grow or reproduce.

 What is Fungus?

 Mold spores are present everywhere in our indoor and outdoor environment and many of the products found in our homes provide rich nutrient sources.
-The best defense is prevention: control moisture in your home including high humidity levels and look for antifungal protection products that resist the growth of mold.
+The best defense against mold is prevention: control moisture in your home including high humidity levels and look for built-in antifungal product protection that can help prevent the growth of mold.

 Microban's fungal testing lab performs a wide range of industry standard test methods to validate antifungal efficacy.
 Samples can be evaluated utilizing nutrient challenge protocols or in the fungal chamber, which simulates environmental conditions using the AATCC Test Method 30, Part III.

 All products engineered with Microban® antifungal protection undergo extensive testing in our microbiology and chemical analysis labs.
 In addition, Microban® technology has been proven effective in over 20,000 tests at over 27 independent laboratories around the world.

 Using industry standard testing methods, the samples pictured demonstrate the effectiveness of Microban® zinc technology against mold that can cause stains, odors and product deterioration.

 Adding Zinc Technologies to Your Product

 Integration of Microban® zinc additives is simple and seamless and does not disrupt existing manufacturing processes.
 Our engineers develop and test customized formulations of zinc pyrithione for each individual product.
 These custom formulations are then tested with your own materials both for antimicrobial effectiveness and to ensure that our antimicrobial zinc additives will not degrade or decrease the aesthetics or functionality of any part of your product.